bartdebever/GD7/Portfolio/content/post/guard-ai/index.md

 I want to solve the action killing by making lowering an alert level interesting, fun and intuitive.

-The first idea is come to mind is a *Prototype 2* or *PAYDAY 2* system.
+The first idea to come to mind is a *Prototype 2* or *PAYDAY 2* system.
-When the guard is killed or alerted, the player can pretend to be the guard but can only fool the operator a set number of time (difficulty).
+When the guard is killed or alerted, the player can pretend to be the guard but can only fool the operator a set number of time (depending on the difficulty).

-In *PAYDAY2* this is the pager system, when a guard is killed, made surrender or knocked out, the player must answer the pager in time and give an excuse.
+In *PAYDAY2* this is the pager system.
+When a guard is killed or forced to surrender, the player must answer the pager in time and give an excuse.
 There are a few issues with this:

 - A stealth kill ALWAYS results in a pager, this means the guard always presses the pager just before he/she gets killed, unrealistic.
 - The voice of the person is obviously the same each time with a little bit of a higher or lower pitch, unrealistic.
+- While an interesting mechanic, it's not more than hold the E key to get out of the situation.

 However this mechanic could be combined with another game, *Prototype 2*.
-In this game to get out of detection, you will need to consume a NPC and wear his skin as a disguise.
+In this game to get out of detection, you will need to consume a NPC and wear his skin and clothes as a disguise.

 ![Prototype 2 disguise](attachments/prototype2disguise.jpg)